atalaydenknalbant/MathCaptchaBatchDownloader/README.md

 ## Project goals
 * **Pixel‑perfect capture** – copies rendered pixels from the
-  browser’s memory, so you never get 1 × 1 blanks.
+  browser’s memory, so you never get blank captchas.
-* **Hands‑free bulk download** – one click starts a loop that produces *N* ZIPs (100 by default) with automatic page reloads between cycles.
+* **Hands‑free bulk download** – one click starts a loop that produces *N* ZIPs (2000 by default) with automatic page reloads between cycles.
 * **Anonymous filenames** – every PNG is `unknown_<guid>.png`, where `<guid>` is the `t=` token from the captcha URL.